-The API Explorer displays the REST API endpoints that allow client applications to access the AM's services.
 The key features of the API Explorer are the following:

-• API Versioning.
+API Versioning.
 The API Explorer displays the different API versions available depending on your deployment.

 API Explorer

 • Detailed Information.
 The API Explorer provides an Expand Operations button for each available CRUDPAQ method.
 When Expand Operations is pressed, you can view implementation notes, successful response class, headers, parameters, and response messages with examples.
 For example, the requestPayload field can be populated with an example value.
 Also, if you select Model, you can view the schema for each parameter, as seen below: